MikroElektronika/mikrosdk_click_v2/clicks/dht22/DETAILS.md

 ## Examples Description

-> It’s a low cost reliable solution that communicates with the target board     microcontroller through a single Serial Data Line.
+> This is a example which demonstrates the use of DHT22 Click board by measuring temperature and relative humidity.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initialization driver enable's - GPIO and start write log.
+> Initializes the SDA data pin depending on the selected GPIO pin (SDA1/SDA2) and log module.

 ```c